MechFroG88/mechfrog88.github.io/_posts/stack-the-flag-2020/2020-12-26-alice-design.markdown

 After doing some research, I found out that only primorial polynomial in Galious field of 2 will gives maximum period.
 I then try all the primorial polynomial and brute force the inital value.

-Another thing I did was brute forcing all the possible starting from 12 shift register $$P^{i}$$ and $$S^{i}$$ and check if the decrypted text has `csg-govtech{` flag format in it.
+Another thing I did was brute forcing all the possible starting from 12 shift register $$P^{i}$$ and $$S^{i}$$ and check if the decrypted text has `govtech-csg{` flag format in it.

 Unfortunately, since the runtime is approximately $$O(2^n)$$, It got stuck shortly after and I couldn't find anything interesting.

 ## Solution

-After failing and stuck for several hours again, I have a sudden realization that `csg-govtech{` is actually quite long in terms of bits (it contains 96 bits).
+After failing and stuck for several hours again, I have a sudden realization that `govtech-csg{` is actually quite long in terms of bits (it contains 96 bits).
 Also in practice, we usually dont use LFSR with too much shift registers.
 This gives me an idea on how to solve this question using the flag prefix.

 Recall that